About arc42

 User |

-Login credentials, game interactions |
+Login credentials, game interactions, answer selections |

-Quiz questions, score updates |
+Quiz questions, score updates, hints, rewards |

 LLM Provider |

-AI-generated questions and answers |
+AI-generated questions, answers, and hints |

 WikiData |